VR-REU: Research Experience for Undergraduates in Immersive 3D Visualization

 - Applicant must be a U.S. citizen or permanent resident of the United States.

 - Accepted students must complete the 8-weeks program and all requirements, which includes attending seminars, project reports, presentations, project website updates, etc.

 - Women and members of under-represented groups are especially encouraged to apply.

 - Please have a look at the list of research mentors and projects and use this as a guide in completing your application.
-Your letter of interest should specify two or three projects of interest and explain why you are suitable.
+Your letter of interest, which is requested within the application, should specify two or three projects of interest and explain why you are suitable.

-- In addition to the application, you must provide contact information for two faculty members ar your institution, who will be sent a reference form to complete online.
-We advise that you obtain a recommendation from at least one faculty member (ideally from your home institution) who should confirm that they would like to be involved in your mentoring during and after the summer program.
+- In addition to the application, you must provide contact information for two faculty/research advisors at your institution, who will be sent a reference form to complete online.
+We advise that you obtain a recommendation from at least one faculty/research advisor (ideally from your home institution) who should confirm that they would like to be involved in your mentoring during and after the summer program.

 Previous REU at Clemson University: Summer 2017